1_Website-Headers-Storm-Update

 Disaster Prep Plan

-Be sure to communicate your plan with everyone in your household and those outside of your household - like close friends and other family members - so they know where you will be.
-It is also a good idea to practice your plan!
-This way, should the time come, you will know exactly what to do.
+Be sure to share your plan with everyone in your household, as well as close friends or family members outside your home, so they know where you will be and how to reach you.
+It is also a good idea to practice your plan so everyone knows what to do if the time comes.

 Build a Kit